Slavery during the American Civil War: Impressment

 Near the end of the war, the Confederacy made efforts to enlist black soldiers.
 In November 1864, Confederate president Jefferson Davis called on the Confederate Congress to purchase 40,000 slaves who would then be emancipated in return for military service.
 Such calls were very contentious in the south, with General Patrick Cleburne being a leading proponent of arming slaves.
 Among the opposition to the idea, General Howell Cobb argued in January 1865, "If slaves will make good soldiers our whole theory of slavery is wrong."
 As the Confederacy collapsed in early 1864 and 1865, arming slaves became, in the words of General Robert E. Lee, "not only expedient but necessary."
 In March 1865, Davis authorized the enlistment of blacks to the Confederate army and companies began to form by March 25.
 However, Confederate forces in Virginia surrendered on April 3 and the war was over on April 9, 1865, before black soldiers had a chance to fight on the Confederate side.

+Confederate no-quarter policy

+Historian George S. Burkhardt argues that the Confederate Army had consistent no-quarter policy in engagement with black Federals of which the massacre at Fort Pillow was just the most infamous example.
+Per Burkhardt, Confederates were motivated to execute black soldiers by a mix of fear, rage, humiliation, revenge, and, above all, race hatred: "To Southerners, slave owners or not, the African chattels were not people.
+They were animate property, nothing more."
+Burkhardt's book, Confederate Rage, Yankee Wrath: No Quarter in the Civil War, examines incidents like the case of July 30, 1864 in Petersburg, Virginia, when "about five hundred black soldiers, wounded, surrendered, or trapped, fell in a no-quarter rampage by Confederates."
+Many such massacres of U.S. Colored Troops were documented, including at Simpsonsville, Kentucky, and Saltville, Kentucky (where wounded black soldiers were taken from their hospital beds and summarily executed) and at the Battle of Poison Spring in Arkansas.

+Meanwhile, the slave trade in Confederate States continued through the war.
+In 1933 a formerly enslaved man named William Sellers was interviewed in Shippenberg, Pennsylvania, and he recalled another wartime atrocity: "Mr. Sellers tells of an incident which has been indelibly marked upon his memory.
+A group of negro slaves were being taken to Richmond to be sold at public auction.
+The arrival of Union troops necessitated that the slaves be held over at Madison, where they were placed in the Madison jail.
+When it was discovered that the Union troops would raid Madison and set free the slaves in the jail, the jail was set afire and it blazed away, burning with it the colored women and children."